propsandtransforms/splunk/Splunk-SysAdmin.md

 #### Forwarder Configuration Steps

-1. Set up a receiving port on each indexer
+1. Set up a receiving port on each indexer (9997)
    - It is only necessary to do this once
-2. Download and install Universal Forwarder
+2. Download and install Universal Forwarder software
 3. Set up forwarding on each forwarder
-   - Either manually or using Deployment Server
+   - Either manually or using Deployment Server (DS)
 4. Add inputs on forwarders, using one of the following:
    - Forwarder management
    - CLI:
      > splunk enable listen <port>

    - Edit inputs.conf manually
      > [splunktcp://portNumber]

 #### Defining Target Indexers on the Forwarder